inarizushi/fungus-site/docs/playing_audio/index.md

-# Audio in Fungus games
+# Playing Audio

 Almost every game benefits from some sound!
-Often we categories audio clips into three kinds:
+Often we categorise audio clips into three kinds:

 1. Music
 1. Sound effects